textadventures/quest/docs/ui-javascript.md

 JS.eval("$('#gameBorder').css('color', 'pink');")
 ```

 The JS object is a way to access any JavaScript function, even those you add yourself.
 The `eval` function is useful because it will run any JavaScript code.
-So the first line above is say, "JavaScript, please run this string as though it is JavaScript code", and the string to run is `$('#gameBorder').css('background-color', '#800080');`, i.e., the code we had before.
+So the first line above is saying, "JavaScript, please run this string as though it is JavaScript code", and the string to run is `$('#gameBorder').css('background-color', '#800080');`, i.e., the code we had before.

 Note that this is not a way to get information from the interface; this is a one-way street.
 Data is going from Quest to JavaScript only (there is a way to go the other way; that is how the player's inputs get to Quest, but that is beyond the scope of this article).